Calendar of Activities for 2026

 Create an animation of ducks waddling in the rain with our Australian Code Club project Fowl Weather.

 Registrations for Coolest Projects Global opens on January 14.
 Coolest Projects is the world's leading technology showcase for young people.
 It is free and open to creators up to the age of 18, wherever they are in the world.
 Learn more and register here .
-Coolest projects closes May 28.
+Coolest projects closes May 27.

 What do you need to take part?
 A coding project that you think is COOL!
 It could be a Moonhack project, a Code Club project, or something you have designed yourself.
+It can be a physical computing project, AI, anything.

 Our young people are creative and capable of innovating the most incredible digital solutions.
 Why not try our Space Junk design project.
 What invention can you create to solve the dilemma of space debris?